 In this example the background plate can be moved to any location on the canvas and the marquee will keep the correct position on top of the plate.

-An object in the tree can be temporarily disabled for editing purposes.
+An object in the tree can be hidden for editing purposes.
 It will not be shown on canvas.

-To temporarily disable the object, click on the object icon in the tree, the red cross will appear over the icon:
+To temporarily hide the object, click on the eye icon on the left of the object in the tree:

-To enable the object, click on the icon once again.
-The red cross will disappear.
+To make the object visible again, click on the eye icon once again.

 A yellow sign marks those objects on the elements panel linking to an unavailable image, video, text, or subtitles file or using an unavailable font for text.